h4writer/droneshowcreator/docs/discription_edit_actions.rst

   5.2.2.8 Roll over

-  *Function where color A will replace color B by rolling the color over the entire area of ​​the layout.*
+  *Function where color A will replace color B by rolling the color over the entire area of the layout.*

   - Properties